 How Do I Apply for a Medical Marijuana Card in Vermont?

-Without further ado, here are the basic steps that you need to take in order to start your application for a medical marijuana card in Vermont.
+If you suffer from one of the above-mentioned qualifying conditions and wish to be able to legally buy and use cannabis as a treatment, here are the basic steps that you need to take in order to start your application for a medical marijuana card in Vermont.

 Step 1 – Download the registration packet and meet with a physician

 If you are a Vermont state resident and can provide proof of residency, the first step is to visit the Vermont Marijuana Registry (VMR) website and download/print the complete Patient Registration Packet.
 Once the packet is completed in its entirety and submitted along with the $50 application fee (payable in the form of a check or money order), it will take no less than 30 days to be either approved or denied.